official-inquiries/official-inquiries.com/uk-parliament-iraq-inquiry/text/vol-2-section-3-4.md

 It would not lead to the right result.
 There was a risk of Iraq blowing up in the absence of a serious opposition figure to take power.
 The disadvantages would

-109 Letter Rycroft to Sedwill, 6 September 2002, ‘Iraq and MEPP: Prime Minister’s Phone Call with President Chirac, 6 September’.
+[^109]: Letter Rycroft to Sedwill, 6 September 2002, ‘Iraq and MEPP: Prime Minister’s Phone Call with

 154

-The Report of the Iraq Inquirybe much greater than the advantages.
+be much greater than the advantages.
 He thought most Arab and EU countries would agree.”

 *  The Security Council “could be seized.
 If so, France would be ready to discuss